Settlement Services for Humanitarian Entrants

 - education for children of school age

-- CCS and free Translating and Interpreting Services (Department of Social Services).
+- Free Translating and Interpreting Services (Department of Social Services).